smilingrumia/pixiv-extraction/README(Windows10).md

 **How to display video thumbnail**
-Program to make mp4 thumbnail may needed.
+Program to make mp4 thumbnail may need.
 have various, here we will try Media Preview.

 Media Preview